 Step 3: Label the bags with the date and contents, and keep them in the freezer.

-Storage: The frozen pumpkin cubes will keep in the freezer for up to 6 months.
+Storage: The frozen pumpkin cubes will be kept in the freezer for six months.

-While canned pumpkin puree can last well past its best-by date, it’s best to play it safe when it comes to food consumption.
+While canned pumpkin puree can last well past its best-by date, it’s best to play it safe regarding food consumption.
 Look for any signs of spoilage, and only keep your pumpkin puree in the fridge for up to 7 days.
-If you don’t plan to use it within 7 days, go ahead and freeze it to reduce food waste.
+If you don’t plan to use it within seven days, freeze it to reduce food waste.